sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ### VLANs / Bridges

-I setup several bridges (non VLAN aware) which connected the VLANs together.
+I set up several bridges (non-VLAN aware) which connected the VLANs together.

-For example the br200 which is my DMZ connected the trunk port going to my "old server" as well as the trunk going to proxmox iteslf on which vyos is running so I can connect service running on there as well.
+For example, the br200, which is my DMZ, connected the trunk port going to my "old server" as well as the trunk going to Proxmox itself on which VyOS is running so I can connect services running on there as well.

 ```shell
 interfaces {